2014 Hamilton, Ontario, municipal election: Ward Two (Downtown)

-The Ward Two race was the focus of early speculation when local business owner Cameron Bailey announced he would be running for the seat in 2013.
+The Ward Two race was the focus of early speculation when local business owner Cameron Bailey announced that he would be running for the seat in 2013.
 Notable for causing a public uproar over his displaying of the Confederate flag, Bailey launched a campaign website and began holding meetings well before the opening of nominations in 2014.
 His announcement came after a public battle with city officials over the payment of a $2000 licensing fee for his restaurant, Hillbilly Heaven.
 Bailey had, in the past, caused some controversy over his use of the Confederate flag above his King Street East storefront and his signs declaring his store refused to serve Halal meat.
-Bailey's website says his campaign will be pro-business, and seek to reduce crime in the downtown core.
+Bailey's website says his campaign would be pro-business, and seek to reduce crime in the downtown core.
 In late 2013, Bailey's King Street restaurant shut down.
 Bailey failed to register for the election in 2014 and did not campaign on behalf of any other candidate during the election.

 The first person to register for the race was local singer Ivana Nosic.
 Nosic remained in the election until April 10 when she withdrew for unknown reasons.
 Lynda Hykin, also an early entrant, withdrew on May 1.
 Hess Street resident Ed Dallas registered on April 14 and, after Nosic and Hykin withdrew, was the sole contender for the seat until June 3 when incumbent councillor Jason Farr registered to run for a second term.
 Dallas' campaign focused on improving the area around Pier 4, better maintaining municipal golf courses, and supporting a downtown casino.